parhamoyan/qutewindow/docs/api/index.rst

 These abstract base classes define the interface that all platform-specific implementations must follow:

-**BaseQuteWindow**
+**BaseCuteWindow**
-  Abstract base class for all QuteWindow implementations
+  Abstract base class for all CuteWindow implementations

 **BaseTitleBar**
   Abstract base class for all TitleBar implementations